 Monaghan’s background includes leadership roles in managing financial services solutions at Oracle Corp, Siebel Systems Inc, and Janna Systems Inc.

 Brian O’Keefe is Director of Product Management at Panopticon Software.
 He leads cross-functional teams involving engineering, QA, usability, marketing, sales, and support group to help develop and launch new products.
 Brian has over 20 years of experience in financial services and in selling software and services to financial institutions and other firms.
 Before joining Panopticon, O’Keefe was Director of Financial Analytics of TIBCO Software, Inc. He has managed an institutional portfolio at Putnam Investments where he also traded foreign currencies, futures, bonds, equities and derivatives.
 In addition, Brian held positions as Director of Sales at a leading alternative trading system (ATS) company and Director of Sales at a Direct Market Access (DMA) electronic broker.
-He brings a wealth of knowledge and skill his broad...
+He brings a wealth of knowledge and skill...
 Read More.

 Sean Park is a leading independent thinker on the future of financial markets, the author of The Park Paradigm, and the founding partner of Sixth Paradigm LLP, a new advisory and investment firm focusing on the intersection of financial services and technology, organized around the central theme of a new industry paradigm driven by accelerating technological change and the impact of changing social and cultural trends.
 These include demographic change, globalization and deregulation.